Amaryllis bulb forcing is one of the easiest decorating projects that you can do to decorate with Christmas plants for the holidays.

-Amaryllis Bulbs are one of the easiest bulbs to force indoors.
-I ended up with one from a Yankee swap party last Christmas and planted it early in February to add to my collection of indoor plants.
+I ended up with a bulb after a Yankee swap party last Christmas and planted it early in February to add to my collection of indoor plants.
 It was not long before the bulb was in full bloom.

 Having a splash of color indoors in the middle of winter is such a treat.
 (See my tips for forcing forsythia indoors here.)
 Amaryllis is also a good choice for forcing.